Robust End-to-End Speaker Verification Using EEG: Results

 During test time we have data from two subjects and number of sentences equal to 3 implies, for the first testing step features corresponding to first 3 sentence utterances from subject 1 and subject 2 are selected as enrollment utterances and features corresponding to next 3 sentence utterances from subject 1 and subject 2 are selected as evaluation utterances and EER is calculated.
 For second testing step, the features used as evaluation utterances in first step will become new enrollment utterances and features corresponding to next 3 sentence utterances from subjects 1, 2 will become new evaluation utterance and new EER is calculated.
 So for this example,there will be a total of 30 testing steps.
-EER value of 6 \% or 2 \% for number of sentences equal to 3 as seen from the Table 1, corresponds to the average of all the 30 testing step EER values.
-Similarly model was trained and tested for number of sentences = \{5,7,10,15,20,30\}.
+EER value of 10\%, 7\% or 3\% for number of sentences equal to 3 as seen from the Table \ref{table1}, corresponds to the average of all the 30 testing step EER values.
+Similarly model was trained and tested for number of sentences = \{3, 5, 7, 10, 15, 20, 30\}.
 As 20 is not a factor of 90, for number of sentences equal to 20, there are five training steps in one epoch, five testing steps but the last step will contain only the features corresponding to last 10 sentence utterances.
-Figure 5 shows the training loss convergence for the LSTM model for number of sentences equal to 3 on data set B when trained using MFCC features.
+Figure \ref{fig5} shows the training loss convergence for the LSTM model for number of sentences equal to 3 on data set A when trained using EEG features.

-Table 2 shows the test time result using GRU model for Data Set B, Table 3 shows the test time result using LSTM model for Data Set A and Table 4 shows the test time result using GRU model for Data Set A.
+Table \ref{table2} shows the test time result using GRU model for Data Set A, Table \ref{table3} shows the test time result using LSTM model for Data Set B and Table \ref{table4} shows the test time result using GRU model for Data Set B. The results shows that GRU model is almost better than LSTM model in all cases.
+The reason is that GRU is less complex than LSTM, and more suitable for a small size data set like our data set.